auditless/auditless-py-solc-x/README.md

 # py-solc-x wrapper for Auditless

-This wrapper modifies `py-solcx-x` to produce output on every compilation so that it can be consumed by Auditless.
+This wrapper modifies `py-solcx-x` to produce output on every compilation that can be consumed by Auditless.

 ## Can I use this for my project